-In Indonesia, the study was located within the Special Region of Yoqvakarta in Minggir, Sleman Regency where farm field sites vary between 0.2-2.0 ha (S7° 43' 42.38", E110° 15' 2.35"-S7° 43' 27.27", E110° 15' 10.17"; S7° 43' 52.87", E110° 15' 13.33"-S7° 43' 31.79", E110° 15' 37.59"; Fig. 1).
+In Indonesia, the study was located within the Special Region of Yogyakarta in Minggir, Sleman Regency where farm field sites vary between 0.2 - 2.0 ha (S7° 43' 42.38", E110° 15' 2.35"-S7° 43' 27.27", E110° 15' 10.17"; S7° 43' 52.87", E110° 15' 13.33"-S7° 43' 31.79", E110° 15' 37.59"; Figure 1).
 The farming system is dominated by lowland rice, forming a mosaic of villages with fruit and nut trees and rice fields over an area of approximately 150 km2 bordered by the Progo River to the North and West and the city of Yogyakarta to the east.
-Individual farmer fields vary in size from 0.2-1.0 ha with contiguous rice field areas of 100-200 ha between villages.
+Individual farmer fields vary in size from 0.2 - 1.0 ha with contiguous rice field areas of 100-200 ha between villages.
 All land is utilized, with no native habitat remaining, where field margins along rice bunds may contain local grass species, and where roadsides may contain occasional small shrubs or trees.
 Farmers were randomly selected from a much larger group who participated in a previous study on ecologically-based rodent management (EBRM) from 2012-2014.
 The dominant rodent pest species in the area is Rattus argentiventer.
-Yogyakarta experiences type Am (tropical monsoon) climate according to the Köppen-Geiger classification.26 over an area of 25 km2 bordered by the Pawili River to the North and West, Baao Lake to the South and the Mt.
+Yogyakarta experiences type Am (tropical monsoon) climate according to the Köppen-Geiger classification.26

+In the Philippines, the study site was located in Bula, Camarines Sur, Bicol Region in Southern Luzon where farm field sites vary between 0.1 - 3.0 ha (N13° 30.404' E123° 18.375'-N13° 30.321' E123° 17.614'; N13° 29.119' E123° 18.052'-N13° 29.319' E123° 19.647'; Figure 2).
+Farming systems are dominated by lowland rice over an area of 25 km2 bordered by the Pawili River to the North and West, Baao Lake to the South and the Mt.
 Iriga highlands to the Southeast.
-Farm sizes ranged from 0.1-3.0 ha with contiguous rice cropping areas of approximately 500 ha between villages.
+Farm sizes ranged from 0.1 - 3.0 ha with contiguous rice cropping areas of approximately 500 ha between villages.
 All land is utilized, with no native habitat remaining, where field margins along rice bunds may contain local grass species, and where roadsides may contain occasional small shrubs or trees.
 Large, mostly fruit and nut trees are primarily found in village areas.
 Farmers were randomly selected from a larger International Rice Research Institute (IRRI) project evaluating the adoption and impact of Alternate Wetting and Drying which encompassed the entire Rinconada Integrated Irrigation System (RIIS) in Camarines Sur, Bicol Region.
 The dominant rodent pest species in the area is Rattus tanezumi.
 This region has one of the highest rodent damage rates on rice in the Philippines (Singleton, unpublished data).
-The Köppen-Geiger classifies Bula as Af (tropical rainforest) climate.2
+The Köppen-Geiger classifies Bula as Af (tropical rainforest) climate.
+26